 If you don't already have a library card, now is the time to get one.
-For more information on how to sign up for a library card, visit any Sonoma County Library branch in person or visit us online here.
+For more information on how to sign up for a library card, visit any Sonoma County Library branch in person or submit a request through our eCard online form.
+For more information: visit us online here.

 Library Card Sign-up Month is held across the nation each September to mark the beginning of the school year, a tradition since 1987.
 Throughout the month, the ALA and libraries unite in a national effort to encourage everyone to sign up for a library card.

 Are you ready to help a young person be successful in school?
 Does helping kids with homework sound like a fun way to spend your afternoon?
 Are you excited about reading and math?